Yale-NeRD/mind/artifacts/how_to_yale.md

 python3 run_commands.py --profile profiles/04_macro_bench_tf.yaml
 ```
 - By default, it will run only 1/10 of the total traces with 2 compute blades; it will take 10 ~ 20 minutes.
-  - Please modify the values in `profiles/04_macro_bench_tf.yaml` for test various setup
+  - Please modify the values in `profiles/04_macro_bench_tf.yaml` to test different number of blades, threads, and step number

     ```yaml
     - name: run macro benchmark